 Learning Farsi Online

-Shahnameh and 7 Thrilling Stories- World’s Longest Epic Poetry
+Shahnameh and 7 Thrilling Stories- World’s Longest Epic

-Update Date: May 26, 2024
+Update Date: August 5, 2024

 What is Shahnameh, and why is it important in Persian culture?
-Who wrote Shahnameh, and when was it written?
+Who wrote Shahnama, and when was it written?
 What are some of the major themes explored in The Book of Kings and who are some of the most famous heroes and villains in Shahnameh, and what are their stories?

 Known as the “Book of Kings,” the Shahnameh stands as the longest epic poem ever written, a monumental work that spans over 50,000 rhyming couplets.
 Composed by the Persian poet Ferdowsi around the 10th century, this literary masterpiece chronicles the rise and fall of dynasties, the valor of heroes, and the eternal struggle between good and evil.